mine-cetinkaya-rundel/quarto-niss/README.md

 # quarto-niss

-Materials for the Hello Quarto: A World of Possibilities (for Reproducible Publishing) talk at Harvard's CCB Seminar Series (2023-03-27)
+Materials for the NISS GSN Quarto workshop (2023-04-07)

 ## Setup notes